 How to Minimize the Interference Phenomenon

-We’ve seen that aerobic exercise can negatively impact our ability to develop strength and size in a concurrent training program, but is there anything we can do to get around this?
+So, we’ve seen that aerobic exercise can negatively impact our ability to develop strength and size in a concurrent training program, but is there anything we can do to get around this?

 In order to optimize our muscles’ ability to respond and adapt to concurrent training, it is important to develop a clear understanding of what our training goals are.
 Doing so will allow us to structure our training program so that it ultimately produces results that align with our goals.